Carnation Revolution: Background

 By the 1970s, nearly a half-century of authoritarian rule weighed on Portugal.
 The 28 May 1926 coup d'état implemented an authoritarian regime incorporating social Catholicism and integralism.
-In 1933, the regime was renamed the Estado Novo (New State).
+(Note: Despite that, there have been cases of government cover-ups of child sexual abuse by senior government officials, most notably the Ballet Rose scandal, that puts into question the extent to which this conservative state ideology was truly followed) In 1933, the regime was renamed the Estado Novo.
 António de Oliveira Salazar served as Prime Minister until 1968.

 Although there are documented cases of some local elections where an independent candidate who was allowed to run did actually win, those were exceedingly rare and the vast majority were sham elections where the government candidate usually ran unopposed, while the opposition used the limited political freedoms allowed during the brief election period to protest, withdrawing their candidates before the election to deny the regime political legitimacy.

 The Estado Novo's political police, the PIDE (Polícia Internacional e de Defesa do Estado, later the DGS, Direcção-Geral de Segurança and originally the PVDE, Polícia de Vigilância e Defesa do Estado), persecuted opponents of the regime, who were often tortured, imprisoned or killed.

 In 1958, General Humberto Delgado, a former member of the regime, stood against the regime's presidential candidate, Américo Tomás, and refused to allow his name to be withdrawn.
 Tomás won the election amidst claims of widespread electoral fraud, and the Salazar government abandoned the practice of popularly electing the president and gave the task to the National Assembly.

 Portugal's Estado Novo government remained neutral in the Second World War, and was initially tolerated by its NATO post-war partners due to its anti-communist stance.
 As the Cold War developed, Western Bloc and Eastern Bloc states vied with each other in supporting guerrillas in the Portuguese colonies, leading to the 1961–1974 Portuguese Colonial War.

 Salazar had a stroke in 1968, and was replaced as prime minister by Marcelo Caetano, who adopted a slogan of "continuous evolution", suggesting reforms, such as a monthly pension to rural workers who had never contributed to Portugal's social security.
 Caetano's Primavera Marcelista (Marcelist Spring) included greater political tolerance, but not a complete freedom of the press (prior censorship remained in place until April 25, 1974), and was seen as an opportunity for the opposition to gain concessions from the regime.
 In 1969, Caetano authorised the country's first democratic labour union movement since the 1920s.
-However, after the elections of 1969 and 1973, hard-liners in the government and the military pushed back against Caetano, with political repression against communists and anti-colonialists.
+However, after the elections of 1969 and 1973, hard-liners in the government and the military pushed back against Caetano, with political repression against communists and socialists.